VolmitSoftware/docs/iris/93-api-tree-feller.md

 title: "API - Tree Feller"
 description: "Iris documentation: API - Tree Feller"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "iris"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 `art.arcane.iris.api.tree` lets another plugin **drive** the Iris tree feller and **charge** for it.
 The feller removes a whole Iris-generated tree when a sneaking survival player breaks one of its logs with an axe.
-Integrations can start a run Iris would not start, override durability rules, and reserve a cost per log with commit or refund.
-The feature is **off by default** (`treeFeller.enabled = false`); the standalone path also requires `iris.treefeller`. `INTEGRATION_OVERRIDE` bypasses both the enabled switch and the permission.
+Reach for this package when a skill, class, or economy system should decide who may fell and what each log costs — the integration can start a run Iris would not start, override durability rules, and reserve a cost per log with commit or refund.
+The feature is **off by default** (`treeFeller.enabled = false`); the standalone path also requires `iris.treefeller`, and `INTEGRATION_OVERRIDE` bypasses both.

-Build and service acquisition: [API - Getting Started](/iris/90-api-getting-started).
+Build and service acquisition: [90 - API - Getting Started](/iris/90-api-getting-started).
 Service: `IrisTreeFellerService` at `ServicePriority.Normal`.

+This package is Bukkit-only.
+Mod loaders run the same feller as a player-facing feature (settings plus the `irisworldgen:treefeller` node) but expose no integration API — see [30 - Platform Differences](/iris/30-platform-differences) and [94 - API - Modded](/iris/94-api-modded).

 | Goal | Use |
 |---|---|